I no Longer Feel Like a Fraud |

 And what all of this means is, if you're anywhere near my age (49), and you've been feeling like a fraud, you have permission to stop.
 Because if everything you've done has led you to this moment, you're right where you're supposed to be.
 How can it be otherwise?

 Chances are, you've seen and done a lot over the years.
 Your experience is uniquely yours, complete with specific skills, successes, failures and scars.
-You need only list them out are start joining the dots.
+You need only list them out and start joining the dots.

 Wisdom does come with age – but only when you realise you've already arrived.
 Your job, then, is to deploy that wisdom towards something that matters to you.
 That's what my dad did.
 He took everything he'd learned and used it in the service of others – his customers and his family – and he did it with authenticity and humility.